doltonsedward/Literature/README.md

-## THings to do
+## Things to do
-- logic for regis
+- Gender in input, change to option
 - Loading for alert when fetching data
-- Dynamic input search for searching any, like title, year etc
-- CUstomize select/option like mockup
+- Customize select/option like mockup
+- Add expire token again, and manipulate in client if possible
+- Push notification when error
+- My literature in profile

 ## Done Slicing UI
 - Landing Page